Politics

 Deputy Board Member

-Represent Baltic Sea youth interests, convene AI competitiveness workshops, and turn youth proposals into concrete board items.
+Represent Baltic Sea youth, convene workshops on AI competitiveness, and turn youth proposals into board items.

 BSRYF logo